When LLM Judges Inflate Scores: Exploring Overrating in Relevance Assessment

 \section{Overrating Behavior in LLM Judges}

 We first analyze overrating in LLM-based relevance assessment in terms of both the labels, and the confidence of the assessment.

-\paragraph{Label Overrating.} Overrating in LLM-based relevance judgments occurs when LLMs assign quality valuations that exceed the ground truth established by human assessors.
+\myparagraph{Label Overrating.} Overrating in LLM-based relevance judgments occurs when LLMs assign quality valuations that exceed the ground truth established by human assessors.
 In pointwise evaluation (binary and graded), overrating manifests through an upward shift in the distribution of LLM-assigned labels relative to human labels.
 In pairwise evaluation, overrating is implicit due to the comparative nature of the task.
 Assuming that graded relevance labels imply a strict human preference (e.g., $2 > 0$), two failure modes emerge: {\emph{lack of discrimination}}, where the model predicts a tie despite a clear human preference, and {\emph{preference hallucination}}, where a lower-grade passage is preferred over a higher-grade one.

-\paragraph{Model Confidence and Stability.} Beyond label inflation, we analyze the token-level confidence on the LLM's predicted label or preference.
-In the pointwise setting, we determine the prediction of {\emph{confidently incorrect}} as a model that assigns near-deterministic probabilities (i.e., softmax probabilities approaching 1.0) to incorrect label tokens, which are measured by the normalized logits on the generation of the label.
+\myparagraph{Model Confidence and Stability.} Beyond label inflation, we analyze the token-level confidence on the LLM's predicted label or preference.
+In the pointwise setting, we determine {\emph{confidently incorrect}} prediction as cases where the model assigns near-deterministic probabilities (i.e., softmax probabilities approaching 1.0) to incorrect label tokens, which are measured by the normalized logits on the generation of the label.
 In the pairwise setting, instability manifests where the LLM yields varying preferences under positional swapping (e.g., $A > B$ vs.\ $B > A$) while still assigning high confidence to the assessments.